hachibu/reliable-fetch/README.md

 yarn add @hachibu/reliable-fetch
 ```

-## 🏎️ Engine Compatibility

--   Node.js >= 18

 ## ⚠️ Warning

 -   This library is under development.
 The API could change at any time until version 1.0.0.
--   The Fetch API is an experimental feature in Node.js.
+-   This library relies on the Node.js Fetch API which is an experimental feature.
 This feature could change at any time.

+## 🏎️ Engine Compatibility

+-   Node.js >= 18

 ## 🔗 Links